tecnico-sec/Virtual-Networking/README.md

 Follow the configuration procedure below for both VM1 and VM2.

 We are assuming that VM1 has an interface `ens7`(connected to sw-1) and VM2 has interfaces `ens7` (connected to sw-1), `ens8` (connected to sw-2), and `ens9` (connected to the internet).
+These `en...` values are the network interface names and are automatically assigned by the operating system following a [device naming convention](https://en.wikipedia.org/wiki/Consistent_Network_Device_Naming).

 _How do you know which interface is connected to sw-1 and which one is connected to sw-2?
 Look at their MAC Addresses.
-Runnng `ip a` shows the MAC address of each interface and you can compare with those of VirtualBox._
+Running `ip a` shows the MAC address of each interface and you can compare with those of VirtualBox._

 First, assign an IP address to VM1 on interface ens7.